darkshram/mate-eiciel/README.md

 It's based on Eiciel by Roger Ferrer (http://rofi.roger-ferrer.org/eiciel/).

-Source code has benn modified to allow mate-eiciel to coexist with the original eiciel.
+Source code has been modified to allow mate-eiciel to coexist with the original eiciel.

 Currently has some code to build with Gtk2 in case you have a Gtk2 MATE Desktop, but it will be removed in a future release.

 FAQ
 ---